ETKiwi/Model_template/README.md

 # Model_template
-This is Machine learning template for python with sklearn
+This is my machine learning template in python

 ## requirements.txt
 - package in 'requirements.txt', version as below: